Business

 However, people can still access your company’s computers through remote access.
 This means that you should be cautious about potential hackers asking for your data through email or by taking control of a former employee’s account.

 Therefore, you need to hire a reliable IT service like Redpalm, which can offer you complete cyber security.
-Additionally, our experts can provide you with advice on how you can improve the security of your data.
+Additionally, our experts can explain why you need a firewall and how it can provide you with advice on how you can improve the security of your data.

 2. Provides More Security for Old PCs

 If your business still has computers with Windows 7, your company is more vulnerable to cyberattacks.
-Consequently, some of these operating systems don’t have an in-built firewall.
+Some of these operating systems don’t have an in-built firewall.

 While the best solution is to upgrade your PC, you can hire Redpalm to make the necessary firewall configurations to keep your data secure.
 Additionally, you can install a third-party firewall to bring more security to your old PCs.